ddnexus/pagy/docs/extras/items.md

 It returns an empty string if the `:items_extra` is `false`.

-The method accepts also a few optional keyword arguments:
+The method accepts also a few optional keyword arguments variables:

 - `:pagy_id` which adds the `id` HTML attribute to the `nav` tag
 - `:item_name` an already pluralized string that will be used in place of the default `item/items`